-Philip Agutu has been writing for HubPages since 2017.
+Philip Agutu is a born-again Christian, a loving husband, and a father of three.
 He is a devoted Writer and Researcher on various topics.
-He loves to share info.

 Kidney Disease in Human.